Dax0s/vu/README.md

 On windows you can access the config file by launching the `DOSBox <version> Options` application

 1. Create a directory on your local drive which we will be using as a drive in DOSBox
-*I recommend on using the 8086 folder which came with this repo `<RepoLocation>/Subjects/komparch/8086`
+*I recommend using the 8086 folder which came with this repo `<RepoLocation>/Subjects/komparch/8086`
 For example: `C:\Users\domas\Repos\vu\Subjects\komparch\8086`*
 2. Create a new folder called `Programs` in the directory created previously
     **Note: This folder's creation is mandatory, it's required to add tasm to PATH**